kathatbat/regex-tut/gist-template.md

 /^https?:\/\/[\da-z\.-]+\.com$/

 ### Grouping and Capturing
 Grouping, indicated by parentheses '()', allows for creating subpatterns within the regex.
-This enables us to extract specific components of the URL, such as the protocol, domain, and path.
+This enables us to separate specific components of the URL, such as the protocol, domain, and path.

 An example:
 /^((https?):\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/